Islay Whisky Distilleries

 If you’re a whisky connoisseur, then a visit to the Islay whisky distilleries should be top of your agenda.
-There are 9 working Scottish whisky distilleries on the 619.6 km² Isle of Islay, with daily tours to visit them.
-A hop and a skip across the water and you can visit the Isle of Jura distillery too.
-Take a look at what’s on offer…
+There are 9 working Scottish whisky distilleries on the 619.6 km² Isle of Islay.
+And a hop and a skip across the water and you can visit the Isle of Jura distillery too.

 Find out more